teksi/wastewater/docs/en/user-guide/How-To/index.rst

 .. figure:: images/hydr_geometry1.jpg

 5. For a new record: Enter a description in the hydr_geometry - Feature Attributes window.
-This name is also the name of the table in MikeUrban/+.
+This name is also the name of the table in Mike+.

 .. figure:: images/hydr_geometry2.jpg

-6. With the **Add child object** button, you can now generate the records with which the hydr_geometry is defined analogously to the basin geometry of MikeUrban/+ (H, As surface, Ac cross-sectional area).
+6. With the **Add child object** button, you can now generate the records with which the hydr_geometry is defined analogously to the basin geometry of Mike+ (H, As surface, Ac cross-sectional area).

 In the table view, the overview of the values is easier.